A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Introduction

 The novel {\bf contributions} of \sol are as follows:

-{\bf (i)} We propose \sol--a framework for result validation of outsourced ML task using an efficient verification model running on a TEE to corroborate the results of the \tea model.
+{\bf (i)} We propose \sol--a framework for result validation of MLaaS inference using an efficient verification model running on a TEE to corroborate the results of the \tea model.
 This makes \sol a perfect candidate for real-time applications, such as autonomous driving, and medical imaging.

-{\bf (ii)} In designing \sol, we propose a greedy distillation transfer learning (\ddf) technique for training the verification model, aiming to reduce the distillation's overhead by incrementally unfreezing layers of the verification model for fine-tuning to achieve the desired accuracy.
+{\bf (ii)} In \sol, we propose a greedy distillation transfer learning (\ddf) technique for training the verification model, aiming to reduce the distillation's overhead by incrementally unfreezing layers of the verification model for fine-tuning to the desired accuracy.

 {\bf (iii)} We introduce two client-side shallow neural networks for detecting and resolving adversarial attacks, with negligible computation overhead.
 We propose a generative framework for effective training of these models.